 Wrap the scarf around your neck and cross one side over the other.
 Using your right hand, gather a bit of scarf into a loop.
-Wrap the left around the loop and down through the hole, almost like tying your shoelaces.
-Tighten the knot and turn the scarf so the bow sits at your shoulder.
+Wrap the left side around the loop and down through the hole, almost like tying your shoelaces.
+Tighten the knot and turn the scarf, so the bow sits at your shoulder.

 16. Knotted Shawl

 A slightly more advanced version of the wrap.
 Put the scarf around your shoulders like a shawl and make a half knot in the back with the ends.
 Pull the ends tight and up high on your back.
 Pull the scarf fabric down to cover the ends.